MuhammadNaeemAkhtar/gatsby-data-tutorial-4/README.md

 9. You want to use each markdown file name to create the page slug.
 So pandas-and-bananas.md will become /pandas-and-bananas/
 10. To get it, you need to traverse the “node graph” to its parent File node, as File nodes contain data you need about files on disk.
 11. To do that, you’ll use the getNode() helper.
 Add it to onCreateNode’s function parameters, and call it to get the file node:
+12.  the gatsby-source-filesystem plugin ships with a function for creating slugs.

 ## //////////// AUTO GENERATED ///////////////
 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->